 The Bottom Line

 Prevention is always better than cure.
-The best way to keep blackheads from smelling is to have none at all!
+The best way to keep blackheads from smelling is to have none!
 The solution doesn’t have to be complicated and expensive!
-By using a gentle cleanser, a healthful anti-acne diet, and reading our ebook, you can effectively clear blackheads from your skin entirely.
+Using a gentle cleanser, a healthful anti-acne diet, and reading our ebook, you can effectively clear blackheads from your skin.
 Check it out today!